When is it time to consider an exit plan when selling a business ?

 Contracts

-You should have a contract register, with the contracts listed, entities, end dates, renewal dates, notice periods and any specials conditions.
+You should have a contract register, with the contracts listed, entities, end dates, renewal dates, notice periods, and any special conditions.

 Market Share

-Your share of the pie is an important factor buyer consider and could be the major reason why they are buying your business.
+Your share of the pie is an important factor buyers consider and could be the major reason why they are buying your business.

 Here are Some of the Future Posts Yet to be Written